MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/orch-integration-toolkit/installation.md

 ::: moniker-end

-2. Click **Next**.
+2. Select **Next**.
 The License Agreement page displays.
-To continue, you must select the checkbox next to **I accept the terms in the License Agreement**, then click **Next**.
+To continue, you must select the checkbox next to **I accept the terms in the License Agreement** and select **Next**.

-3. At the User Information page, enter your name and organization information and click **Next**.
+3. At the User Information page, enter your name and organization information and select **Next**.

-4. On the next page, click **Install**.
+4. On the next page, select **Install**.
 Note the security shield icon on the Install button.
 This indicates the installation will occur using elevated privileges.

 5. A User Account Control dialog will appear notifying you of the elevated privileges.
-Click **Yes** to continue the installation.
+Select **Yes** to continue the installation.
 The installation should take no more than 60 seconds.

-6. When the installation is complete, click Finish to exit the setup wizard.
+6. When the installation is complete, select **Finish** to exit the setup wizard.

 ## Results of Installing the Integration Toolkit
  When you install the Orchestrator Integration Toolkit, there are files created on the computer that are used for creating and using Integration Packs.

 ::: moniker range="<=sc-orch-2019"

-- Integration Toolkit SDK Library – this assembly and XML file are used for developing custom activities using the Orchestrator SDK.
+- Integration Toolkit SDK Library – This assembly and XML file are used for developing custom activities using the Orchestrator SDK.
 These files are installed by default to `C:\Program Files (x86)\Microsoft System Center\Orchestrator\Integration Toolkit\Lib`.
 For more information about using the SDK, see the [Orchestrator SDK](/previous-versions/system-center/developer/hh855054(v=msdn.10)).

-- Toolkit Integration Pack for Orchestrator – the System Center Integration Pack for Microsoft .NET Framework Activities is used for running and testing Orchestrator-compatible activity assemblies created using the Command-Line Activity Wizard or via custom code using the Orchestrator SDK.
+- Toolkit Integration Pack for Orchestrator – The System Center Integration Pack for Microsoft .NET Framework Activities is used for running and testing Orchestrator-compatible activity assemblies created using the Command-Line Activity Wizard or via custom code using the Orchestrator SDK.
 The Integration Pack is installed by default to `C:\Program Files (x86)\Microsoft System Center\Orchestrator\Integration Toolkit\Integration Packs`.

-  Integration Toolkit Utilities, Wizards and Binary files – all the files needed to run the Command-Line Activity Wizard, Integration Pack Wizard and all their dependent files are by default installed to `C:\Program Files (x86)\Microsoft System Center\Orchestrator\Integration Toolkit\Bin`.
+  Integration Toolkit Utilities, Wizards, and Binary files – All the files needed to run the Command-Line Activity Wizard, Integration Pack Wizard, and all their dependent files are by default installed to `C:\Program Files (x86)\Microsoft System Center\Orchestrator\Integration Toolkit\Bin`.
 For more information about the wizards, see [The Command-Line Activity Wizard][cli-wizard] and [The Integration Pack Wizard][ip-wizard].

 ::: moniker-end

 ::: moniker range="sc-orch-2022"

-- Integration Toolkit SDK Library – this assembly and XML file are used for developing custom activities using the Orchestrator SDK.
+- Integration Toolkit SDK Library – This assembly and XML file are used for developing custom activities using the Orchestrator SDK.
 These files are installed by default to `C:\Program Files\Microsoft System Center\Orchestrator\Integration Toolkit\Lib`.
 For more information about using the SDK, see the [Orchestrator SDK](/previous-versions/system-center/developer/hh855054(v=msdn.10)).

-- Toolkit Integration Pack for Orchestrator – the System Center Integration Pack for Microsoft .NET Framework Activities is used for running and testing Orchestrator-compatible activity assemblies created using the Command-Line Activity Wizard or via custom code using the Orchestrator SDK.
+- Toolkit Integration Pack for Orchestrator – The System Center Integration Pack for Microsoft .NET Framework Activities is used for running and testing Orchestrator-compatible activity assemblies created using the Command-Line Activity Wizard or via custom code using the Orchestrator SDK.
 The Integration Pack is installed by default to `C:\Program Files\Microsoft System Center\Orchestrator\Integration Toolkit\Integration Packs`.

-  Integration Toolkit Utilities, Wizards and Binary files – all the files needed to run the Command-Line Activity Wizard, Integration Pack Wizard and all their dependent files are by default installed to `C:\Program Files\Microsoft System Center\Orchestrator\Integration Toolkit\Bin`.
+  Integration Toolkit Utilities, Wizards, and Binary files – All the files needed to run the Command-Line Activity Wizard, Integration Pack Wizard, and all their dependent files are by default installed to `C:\Program Files\Microsoft System Center\Orchestrator\Integration Toolkit\Bin`.
 For more information about the wizards, see [The Command-Line Activity Wizard][cli-wizard] and [The Integration Pack Wizard][ip-wizard].

 ::: moniker-end